ansys/pyfluent/doc/source/api/solver/svar.rst

 solved field (such as pressure or velocity).
 This data can exist at different zones for a given domain.

-In Fluent, domain represnets protion of space where solution of CFD simulation is calculated.
+In Fluent, domain represents protion of space where solution of CFD simulation is calculated.
 Depending upon the problem there can be one or multiple domains.
-For exmaple in multiphase problem, number of domains will be same as number of phases.
+For example in multiphase problem, number of domains will be same as number of phases.

-Zones are the regions within domain to which specific properties can be assigned.
-For exmaple boundary zones.
+Zones are the regions within domain to which specific properties can be assigned (for example boundary zones).
 It can be of type ``cell`` or ``face``.

 So to access SVAR data, first SVAR info is needed which includes information about domains, zones and name of available SVARs.